 Why Choose Us

-Levin Papantonio, which has been in existence for 60 years, is recognized as one of the preeminent law firms in the United States.
+Our law firm has been in existence for more than 60 years, and is recognized as one of the preeminent law firms in the United States.
 Based on law firm verdicts and settlements exceeding $3 billion, our securities fraud lawyers are committed to seeking justice for the victims of investment fraud and misconduct.

-To contact us for a free confidential consult, you can call us at (800) 277-1193 (toll free).
+To contact us for a free confidential consult, you can call us at (800) 277-1193.
 You also can request a free private and confidential evaluation by clicking Free & Confidential Consult, and your inquiry will be immediately reviewed by one of our attorneys who handles your specific type case.